-Prerequisite: Sophomore standing with at least one year in the automotive program Designed to promote on the job experience in automotive technology and applying skills & knowledge learned in the program.
+Prerequisite: Sophomore standing with at least one year in the automotive program Designed to promote on the job experience in automotive technology and apply skills and knowledge learned in the program.
 The employers & supervising instructors work closely with the student in an off campus job site during the summer session.
-(Variable Credit 0.5/5 credits, 15 Lab/Lab-Discussion)
+Course Level Fee 4 (Variable Credit 0.5/5 credits, 15 Lab/ Lab-Discussion)